-An X grade indicates that your child has missed all or part of the assessments that contribute to this grade.
+A X grade indicates that your child has missed all assessments that contribute to this grade.

 A U grade indicates that your child did not meet the minimum standard to be awarded a grade.

 The table below shows how students were assessed in their different qualifications for their current grade.